ifish12/RandomShooter/README.md

 A literal Call of Duty shooter.
 Very primitive, and probably stupid but it was fun to make and helped wrap my head around some early things I learned in AS3.

+I could revisit this and make proper use of classes, but I don't really see the point.

 License
 ---